 The digital revolution of the past 20 years has been a major factor in this acceleration.
 The world no longer relies on electricity just to power machines and appliances.
 It needs it to keep the vast data exchange networks which define the Internet Age running.
 Every smartphone, every laptop, every IoT-connected smart device is constantly streaming data to and from these global networks.
 Be it an IM message, a photograph posted to social media, new content added to a company website or an entire business backhaul being run on remote servers, everything we do online adds to the bottomless ocean of data the digital world generates.
 Ultimately, all of this data requires a physical home, a server to run on.
 And these physical resources rely on electricity.

 It is forecast that ICT will account for 20% of global electricity consumption by 2025.
 By 2040, it could be responsible for 14% of carbon emissions.
-Data centres are a key contributor to this trend, accounting for around 17% of total ICT electricity consumption.
-High performance server equipment creates significant power demands in its own right.
-Data centres also need energy-hungry cooling systems to control the heat generated by servers, they also need lighting, state-of-the-art surveillance and security systems.
-That all contributes to the fact that even a moderately sized data centre can consume the same amount of energy as a small town.
+Data centers are a key contributor to this trend, accounting for around 17% of total ICT electricity consumption.
+High-performance server equipment creates significant power demands in its own right.
+Data centers also need energy-hungry cooling systems to control the heat generated by servers, they also need lighting, state-of-the-art surveillance and security systems.
+That all contributes to the fact that even a moderately sized data center can consume the same amount of energy as a small town.

-Green data centres therefore focus their attention at drastically improving the efficiency of energy consumption in the following ways:
+Green data centers, therefore, focus their attention at drastically improving the efficiency of energy consumption in the following ways:

-What are the benefits of eco-friendly data centres to my business?
+What are the benefits of eco-friendly data centers to my business?

 For any business that takes corporate social responsibility seriously, efforts to engender sustainable, responsible business practices do not stop at the door.
 Conscientious businesses are also very much aware of the credentials of their suppliers, and will choose partners based on how well they fit in with their own vision.

-Eco data centres allow you to boost your own green credentials.
+Eco data centers allow you to boost your own green credentials.
 A 30% saving in energy consumption over the lifespan of a standard server (averaged out at four years) can save up to one ton in carbon emissions.
-And aside from the environmental benefits, there are financial advantages, too – servers and data centres that consume less power cost less to run.
+And aside from the environmental benefits, there are financial advantages, too – servers and data centers that consume less power cost less to run.

-For more information about M247 data centres, contact us today
+For more information about M247 data centers, contact us today